borealis31/The_Shipyard/README.md

     - This is the file that contains the declaration of the "maifest".
 This declaration parses a file name in order to create and sort a list of ship and container call tags

 #### Functions
   - interpretManifest
+    - Uses the initialized manifest from the live script to create a list of ships and a list of containers
   - contMergeSort
+    - Recursive merge sort function that will sort a list of containers by weight or ID
   - shipLoading
+    - This function uses the input ship and container lists to load the ships based on established properties of the objects
   - set/getGlobalVariables
+    - This set of functions is not actually used in the example output.
+It was initially designed to avoid needing to output the ship and container lists repeatedly, but it was decided against being used